karmab/kcli/README.rst

-For an advanced use of plans along with scripts, you can check the `plans <plans/README.md>`__ page to deploy all upstream projects associated with Red Hat Cloud Infrastructure products (or downstream versions too)
+For an advanced use of plans along with scripts, you can check the `plans <plans/README.md>`__ page to deploy all upstream projects associated with Red Hat Cloud Infrastructure products (or downstream versions too).

-available parameters
+Available parameters
 --------------------

-those parameters can be set either in your config, profile or plan files
+Those parameters can be set either in your config, profile or plan files

 -  *numcpus* Defaults to 2
 -  *memory* Defaults to 512